 - Class IV Tour to Chile and Argentina (1999)

 - Class III Tour to the Peoples Republic of China (1997)

 - Class II Tour to Belgium, France and England (1995)

 - Class I Tour to Germany, Poland and Czech Republic (1993)

 If you are committed to Kansas agriculture and rural communities and their relationship to local, national and international issues, you can apply for our two-year program offered every odd-numbered year.
 Each applicant must be a citizen of the U.S. and a resident of the state of Kansas for at least one year at the time of application, with no more than one family member accepted into any one class.
 Candidates must have a current record of demonstrated leadership as an adult in organizations or their community.

-leadership positions.
+Each class is composed of up to 30 individuals involved as operators of production agriculture, from support industries, and/or involved in rural community leadership positions.
 Self-employed applicants must offer evidence that time away for study tours and seminars will not adversely affect their business or operation.
 Those who are not self-employed must have the approval of their employers.

 A selection committee will review applications and schedule interviews with the top candidates in their areas.
-Candidates must be available for a regional interview during the first full week of May in odd numbered years.
+Candidates must be available for a regional interview during the first full week of May in odd-numbered years.
 The class, a representative cross-section of Kansas, is selected in a joint meeting of the Board by the end of May.